4 Swaps

 4.6 Valuation of Fixed-for-Fixed Currency Swaps

-• Swap Duration: The swap has a remaining life of 3 years.
+• Remaining Swap Duration: 3 years.

 Time (years) Dollar Cash Flow (million) Yen Cash Flow (million) Forward Exchange Rate Dollar Value of Yen Cash Flow (million) Net Cash Flow (million) Present Value (million)